CrumpLab/cognitivetechnologies/README.md

 # cognitivetechnologies

-[Course website](http://crumplab.github.io/cognitivetechnologies/) for PSYC XXXXX, Cognitive Technologies: From Theory and Data to Application
+[Course website](http://crumplab.github.io/cognitivetechnologies/) for PSYC 80103, Cognitive Technologies: From Theory and Data to Application